guilhermegarcia/r/word_generator.md

 ```VV``` stands for a diphthong
 ```C``` stands for a coda consonant

 Therefore, ```word(O,V,O,V,O,V,O,V)``` will generate 100 CV.CV.CV.CV words.
 However, you'll see that some of these words will have sequences of segments that are not well-formed in the language.
 For Portuguese, some examples are 'quu' and word-initial 'lh' (ok, **lhama** doesn't count).
 The updated version of the function (see above) includes a vector with all such sequences, so you can add as many as you want.
-Basically, ```out``` lists bad sequences, and only words that do **not** contain such sequences are returned.
+Basically, ```out``` lists bad sequences (in ```regex``` format), and only words that do **not** contain such sequences are returned.
 On average (1000 simulations for a CV.CV.CV word), about 30% of the words generated will include these sequences, given the pseudo-random sampling.
 For that reason, 150 iterations should be more than ok if you want approx. 100 words.

 -----